docker-archive/ee-workshop/README.md

 If none of these apply to you, contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
 In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](training.play-with-docker.com).

 There are three main components to the Play With Docker (PWD) interface.

-> **Important Note: beta** Please note, as of now this is a beta Docker EE 2.0 environment.
-Docker EE 2.0 shows off the new Kubernetes functionality which is described below.

 ### 1. Console Access
 Play with Docker provides access to the 4 Docker EE hosts in your Cluster.
 These machines are: